Bruce A. Van Note, Commissioner

 Shelly Wood, Administrative Assistant

 Joyce Taylor is the chief engineer for the Maine Department of Transportation.
 She joined the department in 1999 and has risen through the ranks holding several key positions.
 Chief Engineer Taylor first worked in the construction division as its environmental engineer and held various positions, including Bureau Director of Project Development before becoming Chief Engineer in 2013.
 She has worked on various high-profile department projects, most recently heading the Sarah Mildred Long project between Maine and New Hampshire.

 Joyce Noel Taylor was the first president of Maine's newly-formed chapter of Women in Transportation.
-She is an active participant on the Council of Highways and Streets and the Transportation Policy Forum of the American Association of State Highway and Transportation Officials (AASHTO).
-She also serves as the Vice-Chair on the AASHTO Committee on Design as well as serving on the Maine Board of Licensure for Professional Engineers.
+She is an active participant on the Council of Highways and Streets of the American Association of State Highway and Transportation Officials (AASHTO).
+She also serves as the Vice-Chair on the AASHTO Committee on Design, Co-Chair of the Climate Council’s Transportation Working Group as well as serving on the Maine Board of Licensure for Professional Engineers.